halaei/helpers/README.md

 [![License](https://poser.pugx.org/halaei/helpers/license)](https://packagist.org/packages/halaei/helpers)

 ## About this Package
-This is a personal package of small pieces of codes that I have needed in one specific project once, and they may be needed in other projects later on, too.
-So this is a way for me to stop copy and paste.
+This is a collection of miscellanous utilities gathered in one package for you:
+- Supervisor: safely run a piece of code in an infinite loop.
+- Data Objects: easily convert json decoded data from API calls and database models into objects with type hints, relations and you own logic.
+- Eloquent Cache: a tiny cache repository for you eloquent models.
+- Redis lock: highly performant concurrency management with blocking atomic lock (without calling sleep()).
+- Process: A version of Symfony\Process with fewer features that doesn't fall into infinite loops!
+- NumCrypt: obfuscate auto-incrementing integers.

 ### Supervisor
-Supervisor helps you with running a command in an loop, enabling you to monitor and control it.
+Supervisor helps you with running a command in an infinite loop, enabling you to monitor and control it.
 Supervisor is a generalization of the laravel daemon queue implementation.
 - Supervisor prevents the command from consuming too much memory, getting frozen or taking too long.
 - Supervisor gracefully stops the loop of executing the given command if: